 Traveling for the holidays can be joyful and exciting or, if you have a lung disease like COPD, it can require a lot of careful planning.
-If you use supplemental oxygen, planning for travel can be particularly tricky.
+If you use supplemental oxygen, planning for travel can pose challenges.

 Traveling with compressed or liquid oxygen tanks requires an eye to detail when it comes to planning and comes with some restrictions.
 These oxygen tanks are not allowed on airplanes, and some cruise ships restrict them, too, so any traveling with this type of oxygen may be restricted to car or train.

 Traveling with a portable oxygen concentrator, on the other hand, is an entirely different experience.
-If you have a portable oxygen concentrator, many of the anxiety-inducing travel complications associated with supplemental oxygen no longer apply.
-Many portable oxygen concentrators, including all of our Inogen One models, are FAA approved, meaning you can bring them with you on any airplane.
+Many portable oxygen concentrators (POCs), including all of our Inogen One models, meet FAA acceptance criteria for POCs used onboard aircraft, meaning you can bring them with you on any airplane.
 You can also bring a portable oxygen concentrator with you in the car, on a train or on a boat.

-Traveling is always a little stressful, but for someone with COPD who depends on supplemental oxygen, it can be a unique challenge.
+Traveling is always a little stressful, but for someone with COPD who depends on supplemental oxygen; it can create a unique challenge.
 Holiday travel is particularly busy—therefore, it requires special attention.
-There are a few tips that can help make traveling with COPD a little less stressful and a lot smoother and safer.
-Here’s how to get through your holiday travel with supplemental oxygen this year.
+There are a few tips that may help you manage your holiday travel with supplemental oxygen this year.

 - Do your research first.